 Currently Studying: Oct.
 13, Rob Bell video: Some of God’s Greatest Gifts; Oct.
 20, St. Augustine; Oct.
 27, Aging Decisions

 Friendly class that is vitally involved in church and class mission projects and ministries with the goal of making a difference.
 Classes include Christian living topics, book studies and real-life subjects lead by educators, experts and class members who encourage open discussion.

 The class has frequent social gatherings that are well-attended.
 We manage the class through focus committees, which allow for more input and provide a small group setting for new ideas.
 PACE openly welcomes new members, and we quickly bring new members and guests into the fold of the class, participating in as many aspects of the class as desired.
 To learn more about us, visit our website.

 Room N156A | Middle aged to early seniors, couples and singles

-Class Setup: Circle Format with up to 10 people weekly
+Class Setup: Circle Format with about 10 people weekly